-Fluorescent light bulbs are commonly used in households and are considered safe under normal conditions of use.
-However, fluorescent light bulbs do contain a very small amount of mercury, which is a highly toxic substance.
+Fluorescent and HID lamps are used in households and are considered safe under normal conditions of use.
+However, these lamps-do contain a very small amount of mercury, which is a highly toxic substance.

 The risk to health and the environment only occurs if the light bulb is broken so care must be taken in handling the bulbs to ensure they do not break.